Local Index Theory for Lorentzian Manifolds: The setup

 \begin{example} We assume a spin structure on $X$ is given so that the complex spinor bundle $SX\to X$ is defined.
 Suppose that $E\to X$ is an additional complex vector bundle with a connection $\nE$.

 Spinors are sections of the twisted spinor bundle $\SS := SX\otimes E$.
 Let $\nabla$ be the connection on $\SS$ induced by the Levi-Civita connection $\nabla^S$ on $SX$ and the connection $\nE$ on $E$.
 Then Clifford multiplication on $SX$ induces the spinorial Dirac operator $\dirac = -\rmi\D$.
 The principal symbol of $\dirac$ coincides with Clifford multiplication and is parallel with respect to $\nabla$.
-Thus the spinorial Dirac operator is a generalized Dirac operator. \end{example}
+Thus, the spinorial Dirac operator is a Dirac operator in the sense of Gromov and Lawson. \end{example}